Secret spots, hidden gems, and fun things to do! We’re spilling our top secret information on living in Hong Kong.

 Mee & Gee, G/F, 71 Granville Road, Tsim Sha Tsui, Hong Kong, p.
 3422 8029, 尖沙咀加連威老道71號地舖美之時裝入口店

 14. Explore the hidden Rise Shopping Arcade

 Hidden from plain sight, Rise Shopping Arcade, located in the Granville Circuit in Tsim Sha Tsui, is a small building where you can discover three floors of little boutique shops lined up in rows.
-Find small treasures, from used designer bags to imported beauty products and makeup, and tailored suits and dress shoes.
-Plus, some really great Hong Kong designers have stalls here – #supportlocal.
+Find small treasures, from used designer bags, imported beauty products and makeup, to tailored suits and dress shoes.
+Plus, some really great Hong Kong designers have stalls here – #SupportLocal!

 15. Fireworks at Victoria Harbour